markh-de/KiVar/README.md

 ##### Special Choice Identifiers

-To follow the ["All-or-None" rule](#fully-defined-assignments-the-all-or-none-rule), Content and Property assignments must be defined for _all_ choices involved if at least one assignment is defined.
+To follow the ["All-or-None" rule](#fully-defined-assignments-the-all-or-none-rule), Content and Property Assignments must be defined for _all_ Choices involved if at least one Assignment is defined.

 Defining all Choices for each Assignment would require each Choice Identifier to be explicitly listed along with its corresponding Content or Property specifications.
 Also, any modification of available Choice Identifiers (i.e. adding, removing, renaming Choices) in _one_ component would (that is, _will_) require the Choice Expressions of all components in the same Aspect scope to be adapted as well.

-To avoid having to explicitly list all possible Choice Identifiers for each assignment, **Default Choices** and **Stand-In Choices** are available.
+To avoid having to explicitly list all possible Choice Identifiers for each Assignment, **Default Choices** and **Stand-In Choices** are available.
 The Content and Properties specified for Default and Stand-In Choices apply as described in the following sections.

 ##### Stand-In Choice